Ampiduxmoe/osubot-lazer/README.md

 If there is a feature from the old bot you use frequently that is not in this list, [message](https://vk.com/ampi0) or [mail](mailto:ampiduxmoe@gmail.com) me so I can bump it on my priority list and include it here.
 ### Priorities
-1. Making [Bancho](https://osu.ppy.sh/wiki/en/Bancho_%28server%29) users experience as feature-rich as possible.
+1. Making [Bancho](https://osu.ppy.sh/wiki/en/Bancho_%28server%29) users experience as feature-rich as possible, focusing on the standard mode first.
 2. Adding [Telegram](https://telegram.org/) support.
 3. Adding unofficial servers support.
 ### Developer side of things